lrodriguez-crypto/Compact_MPL_Java_Model/README.md

 - JDK (tested on openjdk 17.0.4, it is possible to change java version for this project on the `build.gradle.kts` file)
 	- sudo apt install openjdk-17-jdk
 	- sudo apt install openjdk-17-jre

+(Note: Previos version Tag 1.0.0 uses Ant and Ivy to build the project.)

 Command: